-My name is Pilar Gerasimo, and I’m currently writing a book about Healthy Deviance — what it means, what it takes, and why it matters.
+My name is Pilar Gerasimo, and I just finished writing a book about Healthy Deviance — what it means, what it takes, and why it matters.

 Part manifesto, part new-era survival guide, The Healthy Deviant: A Rule-Breaker’s Guide to Being a Healthy Person in an Unhealthy World will be be published in January 2020 by North Atlantic books.

 What Is Healthy Deviance?